 \section{Task-Parameterized Gaussian Mixture Models}

-In previous work we introduced a probabilistic approach to task-parameterized movements \cite{Silverio15,Calinon16JIST}.
-In particular, we introduced the Task-Parameterized Gaussian Mixture Model (TP-GMM), which encodes demonstrated movements in multiple coordinate systems simultaneously, described by a set of \textit{task parameters} whose importance can change during the task.
-This information is used during movement synthesis to adapt the demonstrated skill to new situations.
+In previous work \cite{Calinon12Humanoids,Calinon16JIST} we introduced a probabilistic approach to the learning of task-parameterized movement primitives, with an example of implementation as Task-Parameterized Gaussian Mixture Model (TP-GMM).
+TP-GMM was used to encode demonstrated end-effector motions in multiple coordinate systems simultaneously, whose importance changed during the task depending on the variability observed in the demonstrations.
+This information was exploited to adapt skills to new situations, in accordance to the demonstrated local features.
 In this section we review the TP-GMM formulation.